Can I Upgrade an Existing or Older Home with Smart Home Technology?

 Written by

 Celeste has dedicated her decade-long career to reporting and reviews that help people make well-informed decisions.
-She oversees editorial strategy and production for SafeWise, with a goal to help everyone find the information they need to make their homes and lives safer.
+She once oversaw the editorial strategy and production for SafeWise, with a goal to help everyone find the information they need to make their homes and lives safer.
+Now she is a contributing writer.
 Prior to SafeWise, she worked as an editor and reporter for KSL and Deseret News.
 She holds a Bachelor's degree in Journalism.
 In her free time, she volunteers at the local botanical garden and writers for the community newspaper.

 Recent Articles

-The Best Home Security Systems in Canada 2025
+The Best Home Alarm Systems in the UK in 2025